Stephen O'Brien, Gosnells Local History Librarian, spoke at the AGM about Oscar Lauterbach, the Carnation King. Photo: L. Tang.

 Full information will be in the Newsletter meanwhile mark these dates in your diary.

 Annual Day in the Country

-On Sunday 27th of September, 38 people, comprising members and friends, enjoyed the scheduled annual “Day in the Country” at Waroona, a comfortable hour and a half drive south of Perth.
+On Sunday 27 September, 38 people, comprising members and friends, enjoyed the scheduled annual “Day in the Country” at Waroona, a comfortable hour and a half drive south of Perth.